 Madrid has evolved incredibly through the Middle Ages and established itself as a new capital of the Spanish Empire.
 Throughout the years, especially during the 20th century the city has taken long strides in development and become home to industries like motor vehicles, aircraft, chemicals, electronic devices, pharmaceuticals, processed food, printed materials, and leather goods.
 Madrid is also home to a wide variety of restaurants and hotels for the travellers.

 This city is now Spain's second largest industrial centre after Barcelona and continues to be the centre of national government, finance and insurance.
 Apart from the capital of the industrial sector, Madrid city is also one of the most important centres for the publishing of Spanish language materials.

-The moderation trends in the global markets have triggered the restrictions on credit policies.
-Despite the loss in economic momentum which came into existence due to recession that started in late 2008, the employment in the Madrid’s Autonomous sector has grown by 0.8% in YoY (year-on-year) basis in the second quarter of 2008.
-The revised YoY GDP growth is predicted as 2.1% for year 2008.
-The second quarter of 2008 has seen increment by 19.3% for credit to the private sector.
-But this is less by 13 percentage points in the same quarter of 2007.
-Although the credit lending rate to private sector continues to rise at a higher rate than the rate for Spain as a whole.
+Despite suffering the loss in economic momentum in Madrid city, which came into existence due to the recession that started in late 2008, the employment in the Madrid’s Autonomous sector has grown by 0.8% in YoY (year-on-year) basis in the second quarter of 2008.
+The second quarter of 2008 in the city has also seen an increment of 19.3% for credit to the private sector.